osism/release/doc/source/index.rst

 * Test.
 Test.
 Test.

+* Prepare a PR to change the stable version to the new stable version in the Zuul job ``testbed-deploy-stable`` in the ``osism/testbed`` repository.
+All tests there must pass successfully before the tag is set on this repository in the next step.

 * After all known issues are documented, a corresponding tag, e.g. ``v4.2.0``, is set on the release repository.

+* As the last of the release process, the previously prepared PR is merged on the ``osism/testbed`` repository to change the stable version.

 Questions & Answers
 ===================